ni/niveristand-custom-device-handbook/docs/Key_Concepts.md

 ### System Explorer

-*System Explorer* is the VeriStand configuration environment in which an operator adds, arranges, and configures a system definition.
-A Custom Device presents its configuration to the operator as a tree of items in the System Explorer configuration pane.
+*System Explorer* is the VeriStand configuration environment in which an user adds, arranges, and configures a system definition.
+A Custom Device presents its configuration to the user as a tree of items in the System Explorer configuration pane.
 For more information, refer to the *VeriStand Help* topic [System Explorer](https://www.ni.com/docs/en-US/bundle/veristand/page/environment.html).

 ### Sections and hierarchy

-VeriStand presents each Custom Device as a *hierarchy* in System Explorer, which lets developers organize and present the Custom Device to the operator.
+VeriStand presents each Custom Device as a *hierarchy* in System Explorer, which lets developers organize and present the Custom Device to the user.
 Every item in the tree is a channel, a waveform, or a section.
 A *section* is an item that groups other items in the hierarchy.
 The following rules apply:

 * You cannot create additional levels of a hierarchy beneath a channel or a waveform.
 * You cannot map sections to other items in VeriStand.